-The Pappajohn Sculpture Park (2009) joins the Richard Meier building (1985), I. M. Pei building (1968), and Eliel Saarinen building (1948) as the fourth distinctive environment for the display of the Art Center's renowned collection.
+The John and Mary Pappajohn Sculpture Park (2009) joined the Richard Meier building (1985), I. M. Pei building (1968), and Eliel Saarinen building (1948) as the fourth distinctive environment for the display of the Des Moines Art Center's renowned collections.
 Nestled in the heart of the city, this open-air space encourages unprecedented access to the finest sculptures of our time.
-Whether walking through the park during a peaceful spring dawn or watching snowflakes fall through the letters of Nomade under the moonlight, nature provides infinite possibilities for unique art viewing experiences.
-Make the most of your visit!
-On your own or with your family LOOK at the sculptures from different angles and distances.
+Whether walking through the park during a peaceful spring dawn or watching the glow of Yayoi Kusama'a Pumpkin (L) under a fall moonlight, nature provides infinite possibilities for unique art viewing experiences.